• Registration

 backup material, bulletin board access etc.

-finite element techniques to composite analysis in the most effective manner.
-Ideally a
+element techniques to composite analysis in the most effective manner.
+Ideally a student should

 Session 1